 But despite the flow of singles and plurality of extracurriculars, Washington often found herself at an impasse in the years following There There.
-She desperately wanted to create a successor to this ARIA nominated work – she wasn’t deferring because she’d decided podcasts and voice acting were now a more interesting use of her time – but she couldn’t figure out what form her next album would take.
+She desperately wanted to create a successor to the ARIA nominated work – she wasn’t deferring because she’d decided podcasts and voice acting were now a more interesting use of her time – but she couldn’t decide what form her next album would take.

 In the past, Washington would sublimate personal misery into dramatic pop music.
 It’s apparent in many of her best-known singles, including 2011’s ‘Holy Moses’ and 2014’s ‘My Heart Is a Wheel’.
-But since marrying filmmaker Nick Waterman in 2017 and giving birth to the couple’s first child, Washington has been enjoying something akin to domestic bliss.
-And so after repeated false starts, the Brisbane-based performer was all but ready to call time on her career as a pop songwriter.
+But since marrying filmmaker Nick Waterman in 2017 and giving birth to the couple’s first child shortly thereafter, Washington has been enjoying something akin to domestic bliss.
+And so, after repeated false starts, the Brisbane-based performer was all but ready to call time on her career as a pop songwriter.

-That was until she wrote ‘Batflowers’, a low-key power ballad that appears as the title track on her just-released third album.
-The lyrics directly address Washington’s struggles to move forward with her art.
-“I wanna bring you flowers so you keep on going,” she sings near the song’s end – and the ploy was successful, serving to illuminate the path forward for the project.
+But then Washington wrote the low-key power ballad ‘Batflowers’, which appears as the title track on her just-released third solo album.
+The song lyrics directly address Washington’s struggles to move forward with her art.
+“I wanna bring you flowers so you keep on going,” she sings near the song’s end.
+And the ploy was successful – ‘Batflowers’ illuminated a path forward for the record.

-After recording ‘Batflowers’ with LA producer Rabitt (Lime Cordiale, Andy Grammer) in February 2020, Washington spent the next four months pooling together various recordings from the last five years and working hard on just about every other aspect of the release, from A&R to art direction and music video animation.
-The result is her most confident, tender and uplifting body of work to date, which rebuffs the notion that personal gloom is an essential prerequisite for meaningful creative work.
+Washington recorded ‘Batflowers’ with LA producer, Rabitt (Lime Cordiale, Andy Grammer), in February 2020 and spent the next four months transforming various recordings from the previous five years into a cohesive album-length statement.
+The result is Washington’s most confident, tender and uplifting body of work to date, which rebuffs the notion that personal gloom is an essential prerequisite for meaningful creative work.

 Music Feeds spoke to Washington about overcoming her doubts, looking after herself, and reassessing her artistic purpose on Batflowers.